pupil-labs/pupil-docs/src/neon/glasses-and-companion/companion-device.md

 The models we currently support are OnePlus 8, and OnePlus 8T.

-[TODO: update link to shop]

-If you want to replace or add an extra Companion device you can purchase it [directly from us](https://pupil-labs.com/products/neon/accessories/) or from any other distributor.
+If you want to replace or add an extra Companion device you can purchase it [directly from us](https://pupil-labs.com/products/neon) or from any other distributor.
 The Neon Companion app is free and can be downloaded from the [Play Store](https://play.google.com/store/apps/details?id=com.pupillabs.neoncomp).

 Using a fully charged OnePlus 8 device you get around 150 minutes of continuous recording time.
 You can extend this duration by simultaneously charging the phone during a recording [using a powered USB-C hub](/neon/glasses-and-companion/companion-device#using-a-usb-c-hub).